Jaspos/MyFirstRepo/README.md

 # MyFirstRepo
 Test repository

-This really is to see how commits work etc
+This really is to see how commits work etc.